96boards/documentation/ConsumerEdition/DragonBoard-410c/AdditionalDocs/UserManual.md

 - An 8V to 18V power from the SYS_DCIN pins on the Low Speed Expansion Connector
 - A USB Type C port at 5V

-Please see section 9.1 for detailed information on 410c implementation of DC Power

 ### External Fan Connection

 The 96Boards specification calls for support for an external fan.
 That can be achieved by using the 5V or the SYS_DCIN, both present on the Low Speed Expansion connector.

 ### UART

 The 96Boards specification calls for support for one SoC UART and an optional second UART both to be routed to the Low Speed Expansion Connector.

 The 410c meets these requirements and additionally routes UART0 Tx/Rx lines to an on-board connector (J15).
 If the user wants to use this on-board UART, J15 needs to be soldered to the board as well as R173 and R174 (0 ohm 0201).

 ### Buttons